tjv4947/GettingAndCleaningDataClassProject/README.md

 > *Data Columns*:

 >>  The original raw data files contained a total of 561 columns.
 We are interested in only the
 >>  data columns which are either *mean* or *std* columns.
-The other columns were removed
+The other columns were removed from data frame before
->>  from data frame before they were aggregated and written to the tidy dataset.
+>>  they were aggregated and written to the tidy dataset.

->> See the code book for the complete column list of the tidy dataset
+>> See the Codebook for the complete column list of the tidy dataset

 ___